SJ0769/Obsidian-Notes-SJ/content/Set Theory/Forcing.md

 	i) $G$ is a filter on $P$
 	ii) if a set $D$ is dense in $P$ and $D\in M$, then $G\cap D=\emptyset$

+We say that $p$ is stronger than $q$ if $p<q$.
+The intuition behind this is that more (forcing) restrictions are applied to an object and so more information is provided about the object we wish to add to the universe via the generic filter.

+If $p$ and $q$ are forcing conditions, and there exists an $r$ such that both $r\leq p$ and $r\leq q$, then $p$ and $q$ are compatible.
+Otherwise, they are not.

+The forcing language (which is defined in the generic or 'base' model, as well as the forcing relation $\Vdash$) contains 'name' for every object in $M[G]$, including a constant $\dot{G}$.
+It is common notation for $\dot{x}$ to refer to the 'name' of the object $x$.
+'Names' act as placeholders for objects which exist in the generic extension and allows us to talk about these objects from w/in the ground model
+## Properties and Key Theorems
 **The Generic Model Theorem:** Let $\mathcal{M}$ be a transitive model of $ZFC$ and let $(P, <)$ be a notion of forcing in $\mathcal{M}$.
 If $G\subset P$ is generic over $P$, then there exists a transitive model $\mathcal{M}[G]$ such that:
 	i) $\mathcal{M}[G]\models ZFC$ (i.e., is a model of $ZFC$) ii) $M\subset M[G]$ and $G\in M[G]$